Scott Seabol

+Scott Anthony Seabol (born May 17, 1975) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the New York Yankees and St. Louis Cardinals, in the KBO League for the Kia Tigers, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

+Career

 Scott played junior college baseball at Allegany Community College and college baseball for the West Virginia Mountaineers.
 In high school, he played at South Allegheny Middle/Senior High School in Liberty Boro, Pennsylvania.
 He is one of five former Trojans to make it to the major leagues.
 The others are John Kruk, Joe Beimel, Stan Belinda, and Steve Kline.

-He was drafted by the New York Yankees in the 88th round of the 1996 Major League Baseball draft.
+Seabol was drafted by the New York Yankees in the 88th round of the 1996 Major League Baseball draft.
 When he made his major league debut with the Yankees in 2001, he became the lowest drafted player ever to make it all the way to the major leagues.
 That record has since been broken by other players.